whsu2s/Lameness-Detection/README.md

 </div>

 ## Approach
 A hierarchical recurrent neural network ([HRNN](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Du_Hierarchical_Recurrent_Neural_2015_CVPR_paper.html)) was adopted to train the skeleton data for lameness detection.
-Two other machine learning methods were used for comparison.
+Two other machine learning methods were used for comparison, namely the Random Forest and K-Clustering.

 ### Hierarchical Recurrent Neural Network ([HRNN](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Du_Hierarchical_Recurrent_Neural_2015_CVPR_paper.html))
 The network is based on the idea that actions are dependent on the movements of individual body parts and their combinations.
 The coordinates of the five body parts are fed into five subnets, and the representations of each part are hierarchically fused as the number of layers increases.